Candlepin bowling: Calculating scores

 Correct calculation of bonus points can be a bit tricky, especially when combinations of strikes and spares come in successive boxes.
 In modern times, however, this has been overcome with automated scoring systems.
 When a scoring system is "automated", the bowler only has to bowl.
 It keeps score and will reset the pinsetter after three balls are thrown or all 10 pins have been knocked down.
 If a scoring system is "semiautomated", the bowler has to enter the score but the computer will keep track of it.
 The bowler needs to press a button at the end of the ball return to receive a new "rack" of pins.

-Jargon
+Terminology

-Candlepin bowling uses its own colorful jargon to refer to the many scenarios that can arise in a game, with most of the terms denoting different combinations of pins left standing after the first ball has been rolled.
+Many candlepin terms denote combinations of pins left standing after the first ball has been rolled.
 Examples of these terms include: